PvJScorebot/Scorebot-Scoreboard/README.md

   -tw-expire int
         Tweet Display Time. (in seconds) (default 45) -tw-keywords string
-        Twitter Search Keywords. (comma seperated) -tw-lang string
+        Twitter Search Keywords. (comma separated) -tw-lang string
-        Twitter Search Lanugage. (comma seperated) -tw-only-users string
+        Twitter Search Language. (comma separated) -tw-only-users string
-        Twitter WHitelisted Usernames. (comma seperated)
+        Twitter WHitelisted Usernames. (comma separated)
 ```

 ## Config File

-The best way to confiure the scoreboard is to use a config file.
+The best way to configure the scoreboard is to use a config file.
 This file will override any command line options.
-To run with the config file use the command line option: `-c <filepath>`
+To run with the config file use the command line option: `-c <file_path>`

 Default Config: